miku86/license-viewer/README.md

 - [x] add box for spoiler-able fulltext
 - [x] add button to copy full text
 - [x] on first load, "Select a License" as `select => option` instead of "Academic Free License" (first entry)
-- [ ] get knowledge about the different attributes for permissions etc.
+- [x] look what happens when text is too big
-- [ ] look what happens when text is too big
+- [x] get knowledge about the different attributes for permissions etc.

 ## Mock